A trade deal on the cards: What to expect from Donald Trump’s India visit

 It may be recalled that Trump had expressed his inability to take part in the Republic Day celebrations as chief guest in 2018.
 While the timeline of the visit this year is not exactly known, the official cited above said that they are working out a mutually convenient date.

-In November last year, Trump while responding to a question on the invitation by Prime Minister Narendra Modi, said, "he wants me to go there."
+In November last year, Trump while responding to a question on the invitation by Prime Minister Narendra Modi, said, "He wants me to go there."
 I will be going at some point to India, he had also said.